Austin Riley Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.53 team ERA that ranks 23rd across all league pitching staffs.
+- The Diamondbacks' 4.51 team ERA ranks 23rd across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 109 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Diamondbacks pitchers combine to allow 111 total home runs at a clip of 1.2 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.